OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 **Please Note:** I like to use the naming scheme [VariableSet].[Component].[Name].
 It makes it easier to find when trying to reference them.
 Moreover, when looking at all variables for a project, they are easier to find.

 Then I am going to jump over to the `Variable Templates` tab and add a new template.
-I will need to populate this when I create my tenants and assign them to the projects.
+This will be populated this when tenants are created and assigned to various projects.

 ![](variable-sets-templates.png)